Snell pulled after 7 no-hit innings, Padres beat D-backs 3-0 - WHIZ News

 Manny Machado hit a two-run homer for the Padres in another desperately needed win.
 San Diego has won three of its past four games and pulled into a tie with the Cincinnati Reds for the final NL playoff wild-card spot.

+“This is the type of momentum we need to build going into the last four or five weeks,” Tingler said.
+“We’re right back in this thing.”

-Padres manager Jayce Tingler made the call to replace Snell (7-5) after seven dominant innings.
-The left-hander struck out 10 and walked two but needed 107 pitches.
+Snell (7-5) struck out 10 and walked two but the pitches piled up.
 The performance came just six days after he threw a season-high 122 pitches against the Los Angeles Dodgers.

 Tingler’s decision was certainly understandable, but the sizable Padres crowd at Arizona’s Chase Field booed Tingler for the decision after Johnson came into the game and booed even more after Peralta’s single.